daudix/daudix.one/content/about/index.md

 # David Lapshin { #header }

-<small>Trying out things since 2007.</small>
+<small>"Silly little goober with a creative mind"–[Ronnie](https://veeronniecaw.space)</small>
 </div>

 ## About Me

-Hello there!
-My name is David, you may know me by my online handle Daudix.
+Greetings!
+Name's David, you may also know me by my online handle; Daudix.

 {% alert(fact=true) %}
 Although Daudix appears to be just my online handle, it's actually a slightly different persona; perhaps more silly and authentic than the "official" David, but it's fine to use whatever you like.
 {% end %}

-I'm from the Siberian part of Russia, but currently live in <abbr id="abyss" title="If you know, you know">a̸͙͠b̴̛ͅȳ̴̜s̴̫̄s̸̞̒</abbr>.
+Originally from the Siberian part of Russia, but currently living in <abbr id="abyss" title="If you know, you know">a̸͙͠b̴̛ͅȳ̴̜s̴̫̄s̸̞̒</abbr>.

 Some things that I like:
 - Purple <small>(it's shocking)</small>